Azure/fta-appmigration/docs/net-migration-checklist.md

 1. Port 25 open for outbound?

-#### Compatibility Checks
+## Compatibility Checks

+If the answer to any of these questions is yes, some refactoring and/or rearchitecting may be required to make the solution compatible with Azure App Services.

+#### Web

 1. Any MSI installed components?
-1. Any GAC'ed DLLs
+1. Any GAC'ed DLLs?
+1. Any COM or COM+ components?
 1. Any binary references?
+1. Only ports 80 and 443 used?

+#### DB

 1. Any GO statements in SQL?
 1. Any cross-DB joins in SQL?
-1. Any .NET CLR Functions
+1. Any .NET CLR Functions in SQL?
+1. Any SQL MSDTC?

+## Business requirements

+What are the current vs. target business (non-functional) requirements?

+### Performance

+1. Concurrent and total users?
+1. Peak requests per minute/second (RPM/RPS)?
+1. RPM per (web) core?
+1. DB requests per Page request?

+### Reliability

+1. Recovery time objecttive (RTO)?
+1. Recovery point objective (RPO)?
+1. System uptime (as percentage), e.g. [99.9%]

 ## Target State